Transmitting qubits through relativistic fields: Transmitting a qubit state into the field

-We will model the interaction of the detectors operated by Alice and Bob by variations of the well-known Unruh-DeWitt model \cite{hawking_quantum_1979}.
+We will model the interaction of the detectors operated by Alice and Bob by variations of the well-known Unruh-DeWitt model \cite{dewitt_quantum_1979} .
 Although simple, this detector model captures most of the fundamental features of the light-matter interaction when there is no exchange of angular momentum \cite{martin-martinez_wavepacket_2013,alhambra_casimir_2014,pozas-kerstjens_entanglement_2016}.
-The precise connection between the fully-featured interaction of Hydrogen-like atoms and the electromagnetic field and the Unruh-DeWitt model and its variants (such as the derivative coupling) can be seen in detail e.g., in section II of \cite{pozas-kerstjens_entanglement_2016}.

 The Unruh-DeWitt detectors (from now on referred to as the `atoms' or `detectors') are two-level systems, with energy eigenstates $\ket{g}$ and $\ket{e}$, which interact with a background scalar field $\phi$.
-The interaction Hamiltonian is of the general form
+The interaction Hamiltonian takes the general form

 in the interaction picture.
 Here $\nu\in\{\text{A},\text{B}\}$ labels Alice's and Bob's detectors, $\lambda_{\nu}$ is the overall coupling strength, and $\chi_\nu(t)$ is the switching function, which controls the interaction time of each detector with the field. $m_{\nu}(t)$ is the monopole moment of each detector, whose time-dependence in the interaction picture is given by